aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 clade specific studies often find weak evidence for phylogenetic signal in ecologically relevant traits.
-In contrast, studies at the level of the whole biosphere [@Gomez2010;@Bersier2008] demonstrate that related organisms often have similar interspecific interactions, i.e. related predators often consume similar prey.
+In contrast, studies at the level of the whole biosphere [@Gomez2010;@Bersier2008] demonstrate that related organisms often have similar interspecific interactions, i.e.~related predators often consume similar prey.
 At the local scale, only a few studies have examined how phylogeny may shape food webs [@Rezende2009;@Cagnolo2011]; these observational studies found that models containing both relatedness (either from taxonomic rank or phylogenetic trees) and body size were better at predicting which predator-prey interactions occurred than models with body size alone.
 As observational studies, however, they cannot isolate if it is differences in predator distribution or diet that leads to a phylogenetic signal in predator-prey interactions, nor how these interactions affect the whole community.

-Within a local community, the effect of predator species diversity will depend on three factors: how predators are distributed among habitats, how they interact with prey, and how they interact with each other.
-Can phylogeny help us predict how these three factors vary among predators within a community?
+Can phylogeny help us predict how predators will impact community composition and ecosystem functioning?
+Within a local community, the effect of predator species diversity will depend on three factors: how predators are distributed among habitats, how they interact with their prey, and how they interact with each other.
 To the extent that phylogenetic relationships are correlated with these three factors they enable us to predict the impact of predator diversity on communities.
 For instance, phylogeny could constrain predator species co-occurrence if more distant phylogenetic relatives have more distinct fundamental niches, whereas close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
 When predators do co-occur, phylogeny may correlate with their feeding behavior, such that closely related predators consume similar prey.
 For example, diet overlap (shared prey species between predators) will depend on the feeding traits and nutritional requirements of predators -- both of which may be phylogenetically conserved.
 If this is the case, then predator assemblages with higher phylogenetic diversity will show a greater range of prey consumed and therefore stronger top- down effects [@Finke2008a].
 In some cases, predator diets may extend to include other predators, leading to direct negative interactions such as intraguild predation, which may also have a phylogenetic signal [@Pfennig2000].
 To our knowledge, the relationship of phylogeny to predator distribution, diet, and intraguild interactions has never been investigated in a single study.